Social Innovation Solutions Challenge

 The Social Innovation Solutions Challenge is a competition for graduate students at Carnegie Mellon University who are interested in applying social innovations to some of the world’s biggest problems relating to basic human needs.
-Sponsored by Idea Foundry, a regional social innovation accelerator and investor, and organized by CMU's Institute for Social Innovation and Project Olympus, the competition features teams of students from across the University competing to tackle some of the world’s biggest challenges.
+Sponsored by Idea Foundry, a regional social innovation accelerator and investor, and organized by CMU's Institute for Social Innovation, the competition features teams of students from across the University competing to tackle some of the world’s biggest challenges.
 Students had the opportunity to win variety of prizes with Apple iPads going to the winners.

-The 2011 competition attracted 8 teams of masters and PhD students, from across campus, including 26 students from the Heinz College representing the MISM, PPM, MEIM, and MSHCPM graduate programs.
+The 2015 competition attracted eight teams of undergraduate, masters and PhD students, from across campus, including 26 students from the Heinz College representing the MISM, PPM, MEIM, and MSHCPM graduate programs.
 In addition, seven students from CIT participated with the remainder from the School of Computer Science and the College of Fine Arts.
-The teams were organized by geography (Africa, India, Latin America, US inner city and China) and had to develop ideas for new products that addressed basic human needs such as food, education, healthcare, water and shelter.
-5 teams were selected to present at the final judging round.
+The teams were organized by preferred geography focus areas (Africa, India, Latin America, US inner city and China) and had to develop ideas for new products that addressed basic human needs such as food, education, healthcare, water and shelter.
+Ultimately, three teams were selected to present at the final judging round.

 First prize winners, who each walked away with an iPad Air 2 were Daniel Clerk (CIT, ETIM), Michael Benison (Heinz, MSPPM), Mansi Grover (Heinz, MISM), Kautilya Nalubolu (Heinz, PPM), and Rishika Narala (College of Fine Arts, BA-Architecture) with their idea for a Solar Powered Oil Expeller in West Africa.